 Caius has a long tradition of excellence in Modern and Medieval Languages, and offers a vibrant and varied MML student community, with around thirty students in residence at any one time (with a further ten or so away on the Year Abroad).
 It also has one of the highest numbers of Fellows in MML of all the Cambridge Colleges.
-In French, there are presently two Fellows: Professor Peter Bayley, the Emeritus Drapers Professor of French, and Dr Laura McMahon, whose teaching and research interests lie in twentieth-century and contemporary French literature, thought and visual culture, with a particular focus on French cinema.
+In French, Dr Laura McMahon's teaching and research interests lie in twentieth-century and contemporary French literature, thought and visual culture, with a particular focus on French cinema.
 Caius also has two Fellows in German: Dr Anita Bunyan, who teaches and researches in nineteenth and twentieth-century German literature and history, with a particular interest in German-Jewish culture; and Professor Joachim Whaley, an expert in German History and Thought from the sixteenth century to the present day.
 In Italian, Professor Robert Gordon is the Serena Professor of Italian and an expert in twentieth-century Italian literature, cinema and cultural history.
 In Linguistics, we have Dr Paula Buttery who is an expert on computational linguistics.

 The College also has links with Modern Languages Fellows in other Colleges who teach all other Modern Languages, such as Spanish, Portuguese and Russian, for the College.
-All students’ academic progress is supported by the Directors of Studies in MML, Dr Anita Bunyan and Dr Amaleena Damlé (the latter is at Caius while Dr Laura McMahon is on leave).
+All students’ academic progress is supported by the Directors of Studies in MML, Dr Anita Bunyan and Dr Laura McMahon.

 Caius is also one of the very few Colleges to have two resident native language lectors in French and German, who are available to help students with both spoken and written work.
 The lectors at Caius frequently organise film screenings and study trips to Germany and France.
 There is also an active MML society, run by the students.